top of page

 Q: How long have you been playing?
 A: I’ve been playing since I was about 5 years old.

 Q: How many hours do you practice?
-A: It varies everyday, but usually falls between 2-4 hours a day, depending on what else is on my schedule.
+A: It varies every day, but usually falls between 2-4 hours a day, depending on what else is on my schedule.
 I find that after 4 hours, I’m just moving my fingers and not being productive.

 Q: Did you use any specific method book when you were first learning the guitar?
 A: No, I did not.
 I learned various pieces from different sources that were meant to challenge and concentrate on various techniques.

 Q: Spruce or Cedar?
-A: I used to play a spruce pretty much all my life, but my heart always belonged to a cedar.
+A: I used to play spruce pretty much all my life, but my heart always belonged to a cedar.

 Recent Posts